 Educated at Kennet School, Tom graduated from Loughborough University in 2011 with a degree in Sport and Exercise Science.
 Keen to pursue a teaching career Tom joined Abingdon’s Sports Department after graduation.
-Having previously run the Swimming Club, he now heads up the School’s Football Club with his trade mark Southgate style waistcoat.
+Tom has previously run the Swimming Club and the Football Club.
 An avid traveller, Tom’s favourite trips have included the Golden Triangle in Iceland, the Margaret River Valley in Western Australia and Table Mountain, South Africa.
 Following six years as a tutor, Tom became a housemaster in 2019.
 As well as enjoying good coffee and photography, Tom is an enthusiastic cricketer, coaching teams both in and out of school.

 - Telephone: +44 (0)1235 849080